SashankBhamidi/git-gang/ADD_YOUR_NAME.md

 ## Add your entry below this line

-- Name: Manideep
+- Name:
-- Username: manideepyelugam
+- Username:
-- Message: I'm happy to be in the gang
+- Message: